 Keeping your indoor plants alive is as easy as 1, 2, 3, 4, 5.

-1. How much water is enough?
+1. How much water is enough for indoor plants?

-More often than not people either kill their plants with kindness (over water their plants) OR ignore them until it’s too late and they wilt away.
+More often than not people either kill their plants with kindness (over water their plants), OR ignore them until it’s too late and they wilt away.
 Consistency is KEY.
 Just like your other household chores, put your plants on a watering schedule.

 2. Know what your Plant Needs